CUNY-CL/yoyodyne/examples/wandb_sweeps/README.md

     `--config` file but note that hyperparameters set by the sweep will override those specified in the `--config`.

+-   Your config file (`configs/tune.yaml`) here needs to enable a `WandbLogger` or else none of the information emitted during the run will be logged to W&B. This might look like:

+        ...
+        trainer:
+          logger:
+          - class_path: lightning.pytorch.loggers.WandbLogger
+        ...

 -   By default `random` and `bayes` search run indefinitely, until they are killed.
 To specify a fixed number of samples, provide the `--count` argument.